tabenguyen/intelligent-binance-trader/README.md

 ### 🔄 **Persistent Active Trade Tracking**

-- Active OCO orders are automatically saved to `active_trades.txt`
+- Active OCO orders are automatically saved to `active_trades.json`
 - Bot can be safely restarted without losing track of ongoing trades
 - Prevents duplicate trades on the same symbol until OCO order completes
 - Automatic cleanup when trades are completed (profit or stop loss hit)